onzfonz/comp227/src/content/2/en/part2b.md

 **NB:**

-- you can use the person's name as a value of the `key` property
+- you can use the group's name as a value of the `key` property
 - remember to prevent the default action of submitting HTML forms!

-#### 2.7: The Phonebook Step2
+#### 2.7: The Communities Step2

-Prevent the user from being able to add names that already exist in the phonebook.
+Prevent the user from being able to add names that already exist in the list.
 JavaScript arrays have numerous suitable [methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) for accomplishing this job.